konveyor/enhancements/enhancements/discovery-service/README.md

 ## Background

-The CAM application controller reconciler watches MIG CRs and ensures that source and destination clusters are as declared in the Spec.
+The MTC application controller reconciler watches MIG CRs and ensures that source and destination clusters are as declared in the Spec.
 In addition, the controller discovers information that is used by the controller and provided to the user.
 This (currently) includes:

 - MigCluster (performed: every reconcile)
   - Storage Classes